 The Australian market is primed for SDN uptake, according to Gartner, with the analyst firm finding ‘very high' interest among end users for SDN overlay and controller-based network fabric solutions.

-Evan Zeng, Gartner research director for data centre and cloud computing, says three-quarters of end users attending this year’s Infrastructure, Operations and Data Centre Summit in Sydney said they were evaluating SDN solutions from various vendors, or were planning to, highlighting a shifting local market – and the new opportunities for vendors and resellers to capture revenue.
+Evan Zeng, Gartner research director for data center and cloud computing, says three-quarters of end users attending this year's Infrastructure, Operations and Data Center Summit in Sydney said they were evaluating SDN solutions from various vendors, or were planning to, highlighting a shifting local market – and the new opportunities for vendors and resellers to capture revenue.

 “[Australian organisations] really, really have the plan to adopt these technologies, but right now the majority of them are still in the evaluation phases,” Zeng says.